chrisdone-archive/present/README.md

 ## Install

-Install globally into your GHC's global database with:
+Install globally into your GHC's global database (via stack) with:

 ```
 $ sh install-to-global-db.sh